mini games

 Space Fever II

-This is a sequel to some 70’s era arcade game nobody played/knows about anymore and serves as both a menu and a game.
+This is a sequel to a 70’s era arcade game nobody played and it serves as both a menu and a game.
 Like Rush has always said, choosing not to decide is still a choice.
-With Space Fever II, refusing to make a menu selection angers some aliens, which’ll then attack you, starting the game in ernest.
+With Space Fever II, refusing to make a menu selection will begin the game in ernst.
+It took me months to discover this and it kind of blew my mind.

 Ball

 Game and Watch remakes like this are interesting to me because they operate on a clear dichotomy.
 Either they’re the greatest thing ever or complete garbage.
 There’s nothing about Ball, no matter what form it takes, that would make me want to play it.
 Regardless of that, this is a very solid remake of the game.
-I mean, there isn’t much that can be done wrong with a remake like this.
+There isn’t much that can go wrong here.
 What makes this remake unique is that you can customize the character's face.
-I personally don’t see the appeal, and never have, but I can’t argue that it isn’t fun.
+I personally don’t see the appeal, and never have, but I can’t argue that they didn't try.
 You’ll unlock new B-Album photos depending on how well you do, up to 999 points.

 The DJ Game "Trippy H"

 I’m not a musician, so DJ is a tough game to talk about.
 I’ve tried using it over the years with no success.
 As such, I have almost nothing to say about DJ.
-Of all the things about the Game Boy Camera Commercial that struck me as a kid, the images of DJ stuck in my mind the longest, and are still what I think about when I think “Game Boy Camera”.
-Now that’s marketing right there.
+Of all the things about the Game Boy Camera Commercial that struck me as a kid, the images of DJ stuck the longest and are still what I think about when I think “Game Boy Camera”.
 You’ll have to go elsewhere to learn how to properly use this, I’m not qualified to speak on it.
 I’ll say this, Mario Paint had a music tool as well, and while it was apparently very basic, it was easy for someone like me to use.
 DJ isn’t.

 Run!
 Run!
 Run!

-This is the unlockable game, and I don’t really get it.
-See, there’s this whole deal where you’re exploring the camera and learning all about it and having a real good time doing it.
-As I mentioned before, I didn’t know this was here initially, and when I unlocked it, I was excited.
-The problem is, this is barely a game.
+Run!
+Run!
+Run! is barely a game.
 You simply mash A and press up sometimes.
-There’s no real strategy here, there’s no pattern recognition, you just mash the buttons as hard as you can.
+There’s real strategy here, there’s no pattern recognition, you just mash the buttons as hard as you can.
 The thing about the Game Boy is that you only get one A button, and if you damage it, you’re outta luck.
 I don’t like the idea of games encouraging this kind of thing.
 Sure, I can replace parts all day, but that doesn’t mean everyone can.
 Load this up on a Super Nintendo and use a Turbo controller if you wanna unlock the B-Album photos.
-There is nothing of value here.
+I can't imagine anyone having any fun with this.
+The artwork is nice, and the concept is cute.
+I don't have any interest beyond that and you probably wont either.